It's now more important than ever to ensure diversity in and access to the visual arts.

 About the Artist

-Button completed the Center Program at Hyde Park Art Center in 2013, where she reignited her interest in new techniques and forms in clay.
-While in Chicago (2010-2016), her practice was rooted in a studio at Zhou B Art Center.
-She holds a BA (honors) in painting from Leeds Metropolitan University School of Art and a postgraduate degree in printmaking from Croydon School of Art.
+Button earned a Bachelor of Arts (honors) in painting from Leeds Metropolitan University School and a postgraduate degree in printmaking from Croydon School of Art.
 She is an elected member of The Royal Society of Painters and Printmakers, London and currently lives and works in London, UK.